Ded Moroz: Kazakhstan and Kyrgyzstan

 Ayaz Ata is the Kazakh and Kyrgyz name for Ded Moroz.

 Mongolia

-Since the introduction and familiarization of Russian culture during the socialist era, Mongolia has been celebrating the New Year's festivities as a formal holiday. Өвлийн өвгөн (Grandfather Winter) is the Mongolian equivalent of Ded Moroz, who brings children and adult alike gifts on New Year's Eve.
+Since the introduction and familiarization of Russian culture during the socialist era, Mongolia has been celebrating the New Year's festivities as a formal holiday. Өвлийн өвгөн (Grandfather Winter) is the Mongolian equivalent of Ded Moroz, who brings children and adults alike gifts on New Year's Eve.

 Romania

 In 1948, after the Communists gained power in Romania, it was decided that Christmas should not be celebrated.
 25 and 26 December became working days and no official celebrations were to be held.
 As a replacement for Moş Crăciun (Father Christmas), a new character was introduced, Moş Gerilă (literally "Old Man Frosty", a Romanian language adaptation of the Russian Ded Moroz).
 He was said to bring gifts to children on 31 December.

 Officially, the New Year's Day celebrations began on 30 December, which was named the Day of the Republic, since it was the day when King Mihai I of Romania abdicated in 1947.

 After the Romanian Revolution of 1989, Moş Gerilă lost his influence, being replaced by Moş Crăciun.